-Sir Peter Lampl is the Chairman of the Sutton Trust and the Education Endowment Foundation, you may find more information about both charities below.
+Sir Peter Lampl is the Founder and Chairman of the Sutton Trust and Chairman of the Education Endowment Foundation.

 The Sutton Trust was founded in 1997 by Sir Peter Lampl to improve social mobility through education.
-As well as being a think-tank, the Sutton Trust is a ‘do-tank,’ having funded over 200 programmes, commissioned over 170 research studies and influenced Government education policy by pushing social mobility to the top of the political agenda.
+The Trust has funded over 200 programmes, commissioned over 200 research studies and influenced Government education policy by pushing social mobility to the top of the political agenda.

 As disadvantage starts before young people are born and continues through to the workplace, the Trust’s interest covers parenting and early years projects, primary and secondary schooling and access to university and the professions.
 At later ages we have a particular focus on academically talented young people with the potential to study at leading, highly-selective universities.